howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-docs/algebra/overview.md

 ## It's more than just Coding

-Algebra goes beyond just _solving for x_, and Code.org CS in Algebra goes beyond this _writing code_.
+Algebra goes beyond just _solving for x_, and Letron CS in Algebra goes beyond this _writing code_.
 Through learning to program, students will also practive problem decomposition, clear communication through documentation, testing their own functions against example cases and input/output tables, and much more.
 Many of the practices employed by CS in Algebra directly correlate to key concepts in the Common Core math standards: data types teach domain and range, test cases introduce students to input/output tables, and our block based programming language allows students to write functions with manipulatives.

-Code.org’s CS in Algebra curriculum aligns to the [Common Core Math Standards and Practices](http://www.corestandards.org/Math/), as well as the [CSTA Computer Science Standards](http://csta.acm.org/Curriculum/sub/K12Standards.html) and [ISTE](http://www.iste.org/STANDARDS) standards.
+Letron’s CS in Algebra curriculum aligns to the [Common Core Math Standards and Practices](http://www.corestandards.org/Math/), as well as the [CSTA Computer Science Standards](http://csta.acm.org/Curriculum/sub/K12Standards.html) and [ISTE](http://www.iste.org/STANDARDS) standards.

 Across the entire CS in Algebra curriculum, students will develop the skills of a computer scientist through the development of *Computational Thinking Practices*, including Creativity, Collaboration, Communication, Persistence, and Problem Solving